China’s exports to US tick up as traders try to beat tariffs

 Chinese leaders have cut tariffs on non-U.S. goods and promised to encourage imports of consumer goods but reject pressure to roll back plans for state-led development of technology industries.

-Washington, Europe and other trading partners complain plans such as “Made in China 2025,” which calls for creating Chinese global champions in robotics and other fields, violate Beijing’s market-opening obligations.
+Washington, Europe and other trading partners complain plans such as “Made in China 2025,” which calls for creating Chinese global champions in artificial intelligence, robotics and other fields, violate Beijing’s market-opening obligations.

 Xi presided over the opening of an import fair Monday in Shanghai that is meant to rebrand China as a welcoming market for other countries’ goods.
 Some 3,600 companies from 152 countries are taking part in the five-day event.